 He worked in various media, including weaving, graphic arts, painting, pottery, and sculpture.
 He first gained international attention at the age of 19 with his solo exhibition in Texas.
 He got featured at the Venice Biennale in 1997.

 His work falls into different categories, and this one is part of the Surrealism category.
+That is why many call him Mexican Surrealist painter.
 He made a couple of animal paintings.
 You might have a hard time recognizing the animal in the painting.
 Look deeply and spend a bit more time focusing.

 Leonora is the most famous female Surrealist artist.
 Born in England, she spent most of her adult life in Mexico.
 Carrington got romantically involved with Max Ernst, a leading Surrealist artist.
 For her first work, she made a portrait of Ernst as her tribute to the relationship.